Dunston, Tyne and Wear: Sports

 Dunston has one sports team which is association football club called Dunston UTS who currently play in the Northern Premier League Division One North West.

 Dunston Staiths and the 1990 Garden Festival

 Notable people

 Footballers Paul Gascoigne and Ray Hudson, and the lead singer of AC/DC Brian Johnson, all spent their formative years in Dunston.
 Champion rower and boat-builder Harry Clasper was born in Dunston, and Victoria Hopper, the celebrated Canadian-born British stage and film actress and singer, was raised in Dunston.
-British cyclo-cross and road cyclist Thomas Mein was also born in Dunston.